sudheerj/angular-interview-questions/README.md

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.

+## Downloading PDF/Epub formats

+You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/angular-interview-questions/actions).

 ### Table of Contents

 | No. | Questions |